neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-backcountry-living.md

 - Use Pyrethum on your clothes before you leave, it will stay on your clothing for 2-weeks.
 - Be extra careful to wash hands before doing food stuff…DEET is nasty, nasty stuff.

+#### General Ideas
+- Taking everyone’s watch can create a new experience of time awareness for your FOPpers, only eating when they’re are hungry, sleeping when they’re tired, etc. (Make sure that leaders keep watches.)
+Also, make sure this is a choice, not forced.
+- You can put Andes Mints (mountainous, delicious) on everyone’s pillows the first night for a cutely hotel-ish treat to make the FOPpers feel welcomed and cared for (a Chris Angell special).
+- Use a talking stick to facilitate discussion.
+- Have a Black Tie dinner or evening.
+Tell your FOPpers that they need to assemble their most formal attire from the things that they have with them.
+You can leave it up to their imagination or give them hints (socks make great ties, trash bags and tarps make great skirts and dresses).
+This works especially well on the last night of the trip, so that your FOPpers are entertained while you’re making the cheesecake.

 [period kit]: {{ site.url }}/assets/period_kit.png